markstukel/NZ-cicada-phylogenomics-tutorial/README.md

 ```
 Like before, this creates a new folder called "rmtaxaout" with the output files.

+#### Step Whatever+1: Realign
+We should probably realign the sequences after removing the query sequences, just to be sure before we do any serious trimming.
+Copy your realign script from your "modified" folder up a few folder directories into this folder and run it.

-#### Step Whatever+1: HmmCleaner
+#### Step Whatever+2: HmmCleaner
-You can now move the HmmCleaner script you used to the rmtaxaout folder and run it.
+You can now move the HmmCleaner script you used to the new realigned folder and run it.